 My other sources of income are mainly from my investments.
 I get dividend income from my stock holdings as well as from my real estate investments.
 In 2018, my total dividends added up to nearly 3-weeks’ worth of salary (if I took an average of my Barrel income), which I used to invest in more opportunities.

 My only other major income source was on the sale of a West Philly real estate property that I invested in with friends.
-It netted a nice 30% return for what was less than a 6-month period to buy, lightly renovated, and flip a house.
+It netted a nice 30% return for what was less than a 6-month period to buy, lightly renovate, and flip a house.

 I went back and looked at all my bank account transactions from 2018, and I was surprised to see that for every $1 I had in expenses, I put $2 to work in investments.
 I was convinced for a while that I was spending way too much going out and buying stuff, but I felt a lot better after looking at the hard numbers.